vincentyang1998/vincentyang1998.github.io/index.md

 <img src="https://vincentyang1998.github.io/vincentyang.jpg" class="floatpic" width="360" height="480">

-Here is **Vincent Yang(田珩)**.
+Here is **Vincent Yang (田珩)**.

-I am a **finance** master's student at the University of Rochester, where I also serve as a tutor at the Simon Business School.
-Prior to my graduate studies, I held the role of Financial Due Diligence Analyst at a consulting firm, engaging in tasks ranging from short-selling investigations to private equity buy-side due diligences.
+I am a **finance** master's student at the University of Rochester, where I also serve as a Financial Statement Analysis tutor.
+Prior to my graduate studies, I held the role of Financial Due Diligence Analyst at a consulting firm, engaging in projects ranging from short-selling investigations to PE/VC buy-side due diligences.
 In addition, I gained practical experience through internships in FP&A roles at renowned companies such as GE, Bosch, and Vanke.

 <br>